laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 </div>

-**DuckLake.** Iceberg's snapshot model has costs.
+Iceberg's snapshot model has costs.
 Creating a snapshot is expensive, so Iceberg assumes large, infrequent writes.
 Optimistic concurrency control means concurrent writers will collide and all but one will fail.
 On S3, an external catalog (like Project Nessie,[^nessie] AWS Glue, or Databricks Unity Catalog) or lock is needed to coordinate metadata updates.
 Garbage collection of orphaned data files requires explicit action and doesn't happen automatically.
 And multi-table transactions are only available with certain catalogs.

-One approach that gains popularity in addressing Iceberg's limitations is DuckLake,[^ducklake-format][^ducklake-v1] developed by the DuckDB team.
+**DuckLake.** One approach that gains popularity in addressing Iceberg's limitations is DuckLake,[^ducklake-format][^ducklake-v1] developed by the DuckDB team.
 Rather than storing metadata in files, DuckLake keeps all metadata in a relational database, leaving only parquet files in storage.
 This gives it much cheaper writes that can be more frequent, transactions with true concurrent writer support, automatic maintenance via the database's native mechanisms, and native multi-table transactions — all things that are difficult or impossible with Iceberg's file-based metadata.

-One limitation remains, however: like all other established lakehouse formats, DuckLake can only manage tabular data.
+One limitation remains, however: like Iceberg, DuckLake can only manage tabular data.

-**LaminDB.** Unlike established tabular lakehouses, LaminDB makes data formats beyond tables queryable - parquet, AnnData, HDF5, zarr, VCF, … - leaving it up to the user to ingest anything from blobs that are treated as they would in a data lake to defining schemas that dictate the ingestion of structured datasets with multiple array components.
+**LaminDB.** Unlike Iceberg and DuckLake, LaminDB goes beyond tables allowing to work with any storage format - parquet, AnnData, HDF5, zarr, VCF, ….
+The user can manage anything from blobs in a data lake to structured datasets with multiple array components with a single schema abstraction.
 LaminDB shares DuckLake's architectural design — a relational database for metadata and storage for data — and natively provides data lineage, among other features (**Table 1**).

 **LanceDB, `arraylake`, `tensorstore`, `tiledb`.** While Iceberg & DuckLake are based on the parquet format, and LaminDB is format-agnostic, LanceDB manages datasets in the Lance format, a columnar format inspired by parquet that's optimized for arrays.
 To use LanceDB, you need to convert your data into the Lance format.
 While LanceDB fits the lakehouse architecture, non-lakehouse architectures for managing array-like data exist, too, in particulary, `arraylake` & `tensorstore` for `.zarr` arrays, and `tiledb` for `.tiledb` arrays.
 While we consider `LanceDB` in some of our comparisons, these non-lakehouse technologies are out of scope for this post given the established query engines don't apply to them.